matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/6 Agile Software Development.md

   * Technological advances

 ### Whole-Team Approach
-* Involving everyone with the needed skills and knowledge to ensure success.
+* Involving everyone with the needed skills & knowledge to ensure success.
-* The team includes customer and other business representatives
+* The team includes customer & other business representatives
 * Teams should be relatively small (3-9 people), larger teams to be split up
-* Ideally the team shares the same workspace (for communication and interaction)
+* Ideally the team shares the same workspace (for communication & interaction)
 * Approach is supported through daily stand-up meetings with the entire team
-* Promotes more effective and efficient team dynamics
+* Promotes more effective & efficient team dynamics
 * One of the main ideas behind Agile development

 ### Early & Frequent Feedback
-* Short iterations enable early and continuous feedback on product quality
+* Short iterations enable early & continuous feedback on product quality
 * If you have to fail, fail fast!
 * Agile teams can better implement new changes into the development process
-* The team can better focus on features with the highest business value and risk
+* The team can better focus on features with the highest business value & risk
 * Team management is better as the capability is transparent to all:
   * How much work can we do?
   * What could help us go faster?